gemonpar/eJPT-Journey/Networking/CCNA_Basics/Identifying_Classes_and_Types_of_IPv4_Addresses-Part1.md

 - **AfriNIC (The African Network Information Centre)**

 Under that level there are the **ISPs (Internet Service Providers)** that serves internet to the end users.

+### Private IPv4 Addresses
+This IPs are used for internal use only in networks owned by companies or home networks.

+##### Range of private address:
+- **Class A:** 10.0.0.0 through 10.255.255.255
+- **Class B:** 172.16.0.0 through 172.31.255.255
+- **Class C:** 192.168.0.0 through 192.168.255.255

+So when one device in a network tries to connect outside de local network, his private IP will be substituted with the public IP of the router.
+So the source ip will be the public ip of the router.

+# IPv4 Subnet Masks
+---
+In order to amplify the numbre of possible addresses in a network, when a company buy a private address from an ISP, the company is allowed to modify however he wants the host bits of the IP but cannot change the network bits.

+Ex: 129.1.0.0 is a class B IP so the network bits are 16, however the company can make a subnet taking 2 bits more of the host so the company can make 99 subnets

+Exercice: Gicen this IP, which is the subnet address and the broadcast of the 3rd subnet.
+- 400 networks -> 2^9 = 512
+- 130.130.192.0/18 -> 18+9=27 -> 255.255.255.224 -> 224 = 11100000 -> The third subnet it is 01000000 -> 130.130.192.64 it is the 3rd subnet address -> The broadcast address of the third subnet it is 01011111 -> 130.130.192.95.